rlexa/configurator/README.md

 ### Data Referencing

-Apart from anonymous nested modules used as values all other modules should have the “id” attribute set.
+Apart from anonymous nested modules used as values all other modules should have the "id" attribute set.
 This attribute is used throughout configuration and code to inflate and reference the module.

 ...XML...